salsify/goldiloader/README.md

 # SELECT * FROM posts WHERE blog_id IN (1,2,3,4,5)
 ```

 Notice the first call to `blog.posts.exists?` was executed via SQL because the `posts` association wasn't yet loaded.
-The `fully_load` option can be used to force ActiveRecord to fully load the assocation (and do any necessary automatic eager loading) when evaluating `exists?` and friends:
+The `fully_load` option can be used to force ActiveRecord to fully load the association (and do any necessary automatic eager loading) when evaluating methods like `exists?`:

 ```
 class Blog < ActiveRecord::Base